 With the “.gov” extension, this page is pretty likely to be linked to the NIH.
 But just in case, we Google search the site to see who runs it and what their reputation is.

 Since we’re reading laterally, let’s click on the link five results down to see what the NIH says about the National Cancer Institute.
 Again, we’re just sanity checking our impression that this is an authoritative body of the NIH.
 Here’s its blurb from the fifth result down:

 The National Cancer Institute (NCI) is part of the National Institutes of Health (NIH), which is one of 11 agencies that compose the Department of Health and Human Services (HHS).
 The NCI, established under the National Cancer Institute Act of 1937, is the Federal Government’s principal agency for cancer research and training.

-As always, we glance up to our location bar and make sure we are really getting this information from the NIH.
+As always, we glance up to the web address and make sure we are really getting this information from the NIH.
 We are.

-If we were a researcher we would sort through more of this, review individual articles, make sure that some more out-of-the-mainstream views are not being ignored.
+If we were a researcher, we would sort through more of this.
+We might review individual articles or make sure that some more out-of-the-mainstream views are not being ignored.
 Such an effort would take a deep background and understanding of the underlying issues.
 But we’re not researchers.
 We’re just people looking to find out if our rationalization for those two after-work drinks is maybe a bit bogus.
 And on that level, it’s not looking particularly good for us.
-We have a major review of the evidence in a major journal stating there’s really no safe level of drinking when it comes to cancer, and we have the NIH — one of the most trusted sources of health information in the U.S. (and not exactly a fad-chaser) telling us in an FAQ that there is a strong consensus that alcohol consumption predicts cancer.
+We have a major review of the evidence in a major journal stating there’s really no safe level of drinking when it comes to cancer, and we have the NIH–one of the most trusted sources of health information in the U.S. (and not exactly a fad-chaser) telling us in an FAQ that there is a strong consensus that alcohol consumption predicts cancer.